 {% endarchiveList %}

-This example shows a list of articles containing thumbnails, titles, summaries, publication times, reading counts, and categories.archiveListThe tag specifies the category ID to be retrieved as 1 and enables pagination mode.
+This example shows a list of articles containing thumbnails, titles, abstracts, publication time, reading volume, and categories.
+Among themarchiveListThe tag specifies the category ID to be retrieved as 1 and enables pagination mode.

 For the website's category menu, we usually need to display a multi-level structure.
-It can be easily achieved by nested usingcategoryListTags andforcycling:
+This can be easily achieved by nesting usingcategoryListTags andforloop, it can be easily implemented:

 {% categoryList mainCategories with moduleId="1" parentId="0" %}